Karl Plagge: Dissolution

 In response to a question from the assembled Jews, Plagge added that there was no need to bring their luggage.
 When the SS came to the camp on 4 July, 500 Jews appeared at the roll call and were executed at Ponary.
 The rest either tried to escape or hid inside the camp.
 About 150 or 200 Jews survived the searches and were liberated by the Red Army on 13 July.
 Of the 100,000 Jews in Vilnius, only 2,000 survived the Holocaust; survivors of the HKP camp constituted the largest single group.

 Post-war

+Perhaps others lacked only a little determination to act in the same way in order to prevent or reduce the horror.
+I have never felt that this work took special courage.
+It only required a convincing strength that anyone can draw from the depths of a moral conscience everyone has.
+Moreover, it takes perhaps a bit of goodwill, occasionally a good idea, and dedication to the task at hand.
+I never had the feeling that I was in great danger...
+Basically, I am not a "hero" but a rather timid person.